A few weeks after my first trip to Oklahoma City’s Plaza District, I find myself on Northwest 16th Street for a second time.

 Did you enjoy this post on things to do in The OKC Plaza District?
 Have you ever visited OKC’s Plaza District?
 Let me know in the comments below!

-Disclaimer: My stay in OKC was hosted by Visit OKC, but all thoughts and opinions are my own!
+Disclosure: My stay in OKC was hosted by Visit OKC, but all thoughts and opinions are my own!